 Teacher's Workshop

-Our interactive teacher’s workshops offer educators the opportunity to learn about Earth Science in a hands-on, collaborative atmosphere that fosters deeper understanding of processes and concepts.
-By providing activity ideas and approaches that can be taken back into the classroom, as well as teaching materials, participants build their confidence and create supportive networks of colleagues.
+Our interactive teacher’s workshops offer educators the opportunity to learn about Earth Science in a hands-on, collaborative atmosphere that fosters deeper understanding of processes and concepts while building a supportive network of colleagues.
+By providing activity ideas and approaches that can be taken back into the classroom, as well as a comprehensive kit of teaching materials, participants build their confidence and knowledge to teach Earth Science concepts in their formal or informal setting.

 Beth McLarty Halfkenny